-- 100-107.
-In order to inform the coastal process shoreline monitoring required by conditions 197 198, Conditions 204-207, the consent holder must undertake an initial pre-Expansion Project baseline sub-tidal, inter-tidal, and dry beach survey of the shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty area.
-The pre-Expansion Project baseline bathymetry survey must be completed prior to commencement of Expansion Project capital dredging and must expressly consider the bathymetry in the vicinity of the following areas: - (a) the Channel Infrastructure jetty structures, including the berth pockets and turning basin, and - (b) other marine structures owned/operated by Channel Infrastructure (and existing as at 1 January 2023), including the firepump intake, outfall locations, boat ramp and spillway. - 101,108.
-A report on the outputs of the pre-dredging baseline survey required by condition 100 must be provided to Channel Infrastructure within 4 months of the completion of the survey. - Advice Note: The consent holder agrees to also make available to Channel Infrastructure copies of all reports required by conditions 197-198Conditions 204-205 (reporting on the coastal process shoreline monitoring required to be undertaken by the consent holder) immediately after they are provided to Council in accordance with those conditions. - 102-109.
-The consent holder must procure an independent Suitably Qualified and Experienced person to review any reports or other data provided to the Council in accordance with conditions 101 and 197-198-Conditions 108 and 204-205, and to prepare a further report that, as a minimum: - (a) Describes the levels of sedimentation or erosion in the areas in the vicinity of the Channel Infrastructure structures and turning basin, and outlines any changes that have occurred since the pre-Expansion Project baseline bathymetry survey, and/or any preceding report produced under this condition; and - (b) Based on the monitoring undertaken, assess whether it is possible to determine that any materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin has been caused by the Expansion Project and to quantify the relative contribution of the Expansion Project to the observed changes to other processes. - 103.110.
-The consent holder must no later than 18 months following the completion of Expansion Project capital dredging submit the report required by condition 102109 to Channel Infrastructure.
-Thereafter, reports must be submitted annually to Channel Infrastructure for a further five years.
-At the end of that five year period, if the opinion of the independent Suitably Qualified and Experienced person is that material changes to levels of sedimentation or erosion in the areas in the vicinity of the Channel
+- 100. In order to inform the coastal process shoreline monitoring required by conditions 194-195, the consent holder must undertake an initial pre-Expansion Project baseline sub-tidal, inter-tidal, and dry beach survey of the shoreline from Northport to Mair Bank (inclusive), including the Channel Infrastructure jetty area.
+The pre-Expansion Project baseline bathymetry survey must be completed prior to commencement of Expansion Project capital dredging and must expressly consider the bathymetry in the vicinity of the following areas: - (a) the Channel Infrastructure jetty structures, including the berth pockets and turning basin, and - (b) other marine structures owned/operated by Channel Infrastructure (and existing as at 1 January 2023), including the firepump intake, outfall locations, and spillway. - 101.
+A report on the outputs of the pre-dredging baseline survey required by condition 100 must be provided to Channel Infrastructure within 4 months of the completion of the survey.

+Advice Note: The consent holder agrees to also make available to Channel Infrastructure copies of all reports required by conditions 194-195 (reporting on the coastal process shoreline monitoring required to be undertaken by the consent holder) immediately after they are provided to Council in accordance with those conditions.

+- 102. The consent holder must procure a Suitably Qualified and Experienced person to review any reports or other data provided to the Council in accordance with conditions 194-195, and to prepare a further report that, as a minimum: - (a) Describes the levels of sedimentation or erosion in the areas in the immediate vicinity of the Channel Infrastructure structures and turning basin, and outlines any changes that have occurred since the pre-Expansion Project baseline bathymetry survey, and/or any preceding report produced under this condition; and - (b) Based on the monitoring undertaken, assesses whether it is possible to conclusively determine that any materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin has been caused by the Expansion Project (and, if so, whether the Expansion Project has in fact caused the increased sedimentation or erosion). - 103.
+The consent holder must no later than 18 months following the completion of Expansion Project capital dredging submit the report required by condition 102 to Channel Infrastructure.
+Thereafter, reports must be submitted annually to Channel Infrastructure for a further five years. - 104.
+Where a report produced under condition 102 concludes that the Expansion Project has conclusively caused materially increased sedimentation or erosion at the Channel Infrastructure structures or turning basin, the consent holder must engage with Channel Infrastructure to determine an appropriate mechanism to fund the actual and reasonable costs for any: - (a) maintenance dredging required to be undertaken to return the levels of sedimentation at the Channel Infrastructure structures or turning basin to pre-Expansion Project levels, and/or - (b) monitoring and/or scour protection works required to be undertaken to manage erosion at the Channel Infrastructure structures or turning basin due to the Expansion Project.